 Path to improved health

 For much of infancy, the most important thing your baby needs is breast milk or formula.
 They provide nearly every nutrient your baby needs during his or her first year of life.
+The AAFP recommends that almost all babies should be breastfed or receive human milk exclusively for approximately six months.

 - If possible, breastfeed your baby for at least 6 months.